TheOsceola - Florida State's upset bid at No. 3 Virginia comes up just short

 Unfortunately for the Seminoles, these games are 40 minutes.
 And a brutal middle stretch in the second half doomed FSU's upset bid.

-The third-ranked Cavaliers (7-0, 1-0 in ACC) overcame their slow start to survive the Seminoles (1-9, 0-1) 62-57 at John Paul Jones Arena in Charlottesville, Va.
-Saturday afternoon.
+The third-ranked Cavaliers (7-0, 1-0 ACC) overcame their slow start to survive the Seminoles 62-57 at John Paul Jones Arena in Charlottesville, Va., on Saturday afternoon.

 The Seminoles had two separate stretches of four-plus minutes without scoring in the second half.
 They held their own against the Cavaliers in quite a few phases.
 They won the rebounding battle 40-38 and committed 13 turnovers to UVA's 12.
 But FSU's 32.8% shooting percentage against a tough Cavaliers defense was too much to overcome.